|On this page|

 If you are blending multiple frames, the Cache Frames needs to be large enough for only the net-new frame to be loaded each cook.
 Otherwise the simple predictive model of the prefetcher will be confused and stop working.

 When creating Packed Disk Sequence primitives, this parameter specifies the number of filenames in the disk sequence.
-When evaluating the
+When evaluating the Geometry File, the

 $FF variables will be set to the values in the frame range.